zenml-io/zenml/examples/add_your_own/README.md

 ## 📰 Write the Readme

-[Here](template_README.md) is a template, make sure to replace everything in square brackets.
-Depending on your specific example feel free to add or remove sections where applicable.
+[Here](template_README.md) is a template.
+Make sure to replace everything in square brackets.
+Depending on your specific example feel free to add or remove sections where appropriate.

 ## (Optional) Create a requirements.txt

-In case your example has python requirements that are not ZenML integrations you can also add a requirements.txt file with these packages.
+In case your example has Python requirements that are not ZenML integrations you can also add a `requirements.txt` file with these packages.

 ## ⚙️ (Optional) Create setup.sh

-The setup.sh file is necessary to support example run cli command.
-Within the setup.sh file you'll need to define what ZenML integrations need to be installed.
+The `setup.sh` file is necessary to support the `example run cli` command.
+Within the `setup.sh` file you'll need to define what
+ZenML integrations need to be installed.
 Find the template [here](template_setup.sh).
-In case your example needs more user specific setup, like a tool specific account or system requirement, you **should not** create a setup.sh.
+In case your example needs more user-specific setup, like a tool, specific account or system requirement, you **should not** create a setup.sh.
 In this case the `zenml example run <EXAMPLE NAME>` won't be supported.

 ### 🧪 Test ZenML Example CLI

-Our example cli commands serve as a super quick entrypoint for users.
+Our `example` CLI commands serve as a super quick entrypoint for users.
 As such it is important to make sure your new example can be executed with the following command:

 ```shell